StackVista/stackstate-docs/configure/topology/identifiers.md

 The identifier is uniquely identified by the `<type-name>:<free-form>` segments.

 * `<type-name>` matches the domain object type of the object that the identifier is assigned to \(not case-sensitive\).
 * `<free-form>` is arbitrary, but must be unique for the type.
 The format of the free-form segment is decided by the user.
-It does not need to match the name of the object \(if any is present\) and can itself consist of multiple segments.
+It doesn't need to match the name of the object \(if any is present\) and can itself consist of multiple segments.

 ## Example identifiers